ayoubdarkaoui/GUI-I/README.md

 1. Styling a given page (index.html) using external CSS file (pacific.css).
 2. fulfilling the overal requirements of page size, background, and colors.
 3. Attempting to add very nuanced features such as gradient navigaton side color.
+Note: you can also access this assignment page from the main web page, because I added a navigation bar to access the completed assignments.